KeyurVKulkarni/CanParser/README.md

 ### Arguments for '_parser.lua_' Script Call >>

+Lua seperates its argument on the basis of 'space' i.e. ' ' character.
+Hence, make sure you enter the arguments carefully, as described.

 + _argument 1_ = Filename along with the extension (case sensetive) . e.g.: file_name.trc.
 It would be in the best interest of the program's purpose to have a .trc file.
 It is also the same file that is generated from PCAN-View when a CAN trace is saved.

 + _argument 2_ = CAN ID (like we use it in Hex format) (case agnostic) e.g.: 18FF51D0